SaumilGauswami/ProduktDatenPool/spec.md

 2. the Odoo Module.

 The data pool is a MySQL database with associated Python scripts for data manipulation.
 The Odoo module communicates with the Data Pool via a REST API.

+# 8. Languages

+Odoo module and PDP are multilingual.
+Languages can be adapted in language files on command-lines.